Facebook LinkedIn Twitter

 It is still unclear why this fast degeneration occurs in the brain, the authors speculate it could have evolved to rapidly clear unwanted debris from the brain, but this study shows that we need to investigate axonal degeneration in the mammalian brain further, especially if we want to find more effective ways to treat brain disorders where axon degeneration is known to occur.

-Vincenzo De Paola, Head of the Synaptic Plasticity and Repair group of Imperial College London and Honorary Group Leader at the MRC Laboratory of Medical Sciences, the senior author of this paper, shared this about this project and the next steps:
+Vincenzo De Paola, Head of the Synaptic Plasticity and Repair group of Imperial College London and Honorary Group Leader at the MRC London Institute of Medical Sciences, the senior author of this paper, shared this about this project and the next steps:

 “This project was an imaging ultra-marathon.
 I must praise the heroic effort of my team, especially Associate Professor Alison Canty and Dr Johanna Jackson, the two brilliant post-docs who spearheaded this project with help of many other talented researchers, as they worked in shifts and often through the night in order to capture all the time points required to determine when the degeneration was happening and at what speed.
 It really was an impressive team effort to pull together the data set, ‘a labour of love’ as they described it themselves.